JasonL111/S3_presigned_URL/README.md

     `go run main.go`

 ## Dependencies
-- AWS SDK for Go v2
+- AWS SDK for Go v2: under Apche2.0 License, see NOTICE2.txt
-- godotenv
+- godotenv: under MIT License https://mit-license.org/

 ## License
 This project is licensed under the Apache2.0 License.
 See the LICENSE file for details.